how to get to 15% body fat

 Track your waist measurement

+Taking a waste measurement can be useful in conjunction with body weight.
+If your waste measurement is going down you can assume you are losing body fat even if your weight on the scale is remaining the same or dropping only slightly.
 Body recomposition is possible, meaning you are gaining muscle and losing body fat at the same time resulting in little change in scale weight.
 This is more likely to happen in beginners who have just started to train.
 It is more useful to look at this measurement over a longer period such as every 3-4 weeks.

 make adjustments only when needed

+Do not make hasty decisions and reduce your calories too quickly.
+You should keep your calories as high as possible for as long as possible while still losing body fat.
+This helps preserve metabolic rate which can lower during calorie restriction.
 If your average weekly weight has not dropped it is better to wait a further week to establish if you need to make adjustments to your calories.
 Fat loss can take time to show up on the scale due to factors such as water retention.
-If you believe you have reached a fat loss plateau reduce your calories by 300 from carbohydrates and/or fat.
+If you believe you have reached a fat loss plateau reduce your calories by 200-300 from carbohydrates and/or fat.
 Protein should remain the same.

 Learn how to set up your initial macronutrient targets for fat loss, track your food and weight, and adjust over time.